Quentin Tarantino: Roman Polanski and Harvey Weinstein

-Harvey Weinstein

 On October 18, 2017, Tarantino gave an interview discussing sexual harassment and assault allegations against producer Harvey Weinstein.
 Tarantino said his then-girlfriend Mira Sorvino told him in the mid-1990s about her experience with Weinstein.
 Tarantino confronted Weinstein at the time and received an apology.
 Tarantino said: "What I did was marginalize the incidents.
 I knew enough to do more than I did."

-On February 3, 2018, in an interview with The New York Times, the Pulp Fiction and Kill Bill actress Uma Thurman said Weinstein had sexually assaulted her, and that she had reported this to Tarantino.
+On February 3, 2018, in an interview with The New York Times, Kill Bill actress Uma Thurman said Weinstein had sexually assaulted her, and that she had reported this to Tarantino.
 Tarantino said he confronted Weinstein, as he had previously when Weinstein made advances on his former partner, demanding he apologize.
-He banned him from contact with Thurman for the rest of the production.
+He banned him from contact with Thurman for the remainder of the film's production.
 In a June 2021 interview on the Joe Rogan Experience podcast, Tarantino said he regretted not pressing Weinstein further, saying he did not know the extent of his misconduct before the 2017 scandal.
 He remarked on his "sad" view of his past relationship with Weinstein, saying he once looked up to him for fostering his career and describing him as "a fucked up father figure".

-Bruce Lee

-In 2019, Shannon Lee, daughter of Bruce Lee, called his depiction in Once Upon a Time in Hollywood disheartening and inaccurate.
-Tarantino said: "Bruce Lee was kind of an arrogant guy.
-The way he was talking, I didn't just make a lot of that up."
-During that time, China put the release of the movie on halt, with sources claiming that Shannon Lee filed a complaint to China’s National Film Administration.
-Tarantino refused to recut the movie for the Chinese release.

-History of altercations

-Tarantino has a history of clashing with people in the entertainment industry and being difficult with journalists.
+Altercations with industry peers

-In 1993, Tarantino sold his script for Natural Born Killers which was rewritten, giving him only a story credit.
-He later disowned the film which caused enmity; and the publication of a "tell-all" book titled Killer Instinct by Jane Hamsher—who with Don Murphy, had an original option on the screenplay and produced the film—calling Tarantino a "one-trick pony" and becoming "famous for being famous" led him to physically assault Murphy in the AGO restaurant in West Hollywood, California in October 1997.
+In 1993, Tarantino sold his script for Natural Born Killers, which was rewritten, giving him only a story credit.
+He later disowned the film, which caused enmity and resulted in the publication of a "tell-all" book titled Killer Instinct by Jane Hamsher—who, with Don Murphy, had an original option on the screenplay and produced the film—calling Tarantino a "one-trick pony" and becoming "famous for being famous."
+Tarantino physically assaulted Murphy in the AGO restaurant in West Hollywood, California in October 1997.
 Murphy subsequently filed a $5 million lawsuit against Tarantino; the case ended with the judge ordering Tarantino to pay Murphy $450.